Greece–North Macedonia relations: Relations

 On 12 June 2018, Greece agreed to recognize its neighbor as the Republic of North Macedonia, a move which the Republic of Macedonia welcomed, and on 17 June 2018 the two Prime Ministers (Alexis Tsipras and Zoran Zaev) signed the Prespa agreement ending the naming dispute.
 The agreement was subject to a national referendum held in the Republic of Macedonia on 30 September 2018, which approved the agreement and renamed the country to "North Macedonia".

 In 2019 Delphi Economic Forum, Alexis Tsipras announced also the intention of the two countries to found a Supreme Council of Cooperation.

 Prior to 2019, Greece maintained a Liaison Office in Skopje and an Office of Consular, Economic and Commercial Affairs in Bitola.
 Similarly, North Macedonia maintained a Liaison Office in Athens and an Office for Consular, Economic and Commercial Affairs in Thessaloniki.
 However, since May 2019, the two countries exchanged notes verbales upgrading their Liaison Offices and the Consular Offices into Embassies and Consulate Generals, as result of the Prespa Agreement.

 During the COVID-19 pandemic, Greece donated 20,000 vaccines to North Macedonia.

+Tensions between the two countries returned after the election of the nationalist party VMRO-DPMNE in May 2024.
+The new President of North Macedonia Siljanovska-Davkova used the formerly widely used name "Macedonia" during her inauguration.
+The Greek prime minister Kyriakos Mitsotakis called the speech an "illegal and unacceptable act" that "constitutes a violation of the Prespa Agreement." and threatened to block North Macedonia's EU admission.

+In March 2025, several individuals injured in the Kočani nightclub fire were transferred to Greece for treatment, following Greece's offer of assistance to North Macedonia.